oaworks/plugin/README.md

 ### Installing the file on Chrome

-* In Chrome, go to chrome://extensions via the url bar, tick the 'Developer mode' tick-box
+* In Chrome, go to chrome://extensions via the url bar, tick the 'Developer mode' tick-box in the top right corner.
 * Click the newly appeared 'Load unpacked extension...' button
 * Browse to the project directory you just downloaded, click 'Select'.
-It'll appear in the extensions list.
+It will upload the zip file you just downloaded.
+* If you're experiencing problems with any of these steps, feel free to leave an issue on the backend.